Doctor of Occupational Therapy Application Process

 Early Assurance Program

 High school seniors have the option to apply for Early Assurance.
 These applicants are required to complete their bachelor's degree at the University of Findlay.
 Students can choose any bachelor's degree that meets the required prerequisites for the OTD Program.
-We recommend working toward a bachelor's degree in exercise scienceintervention specialistpsychologysocial work, or wellness & health promotion, as they have clear pathways to the OTD Program.
+We recommend working toward a bachelor's degree in wellness and health promotion to doctor of occupational therapy 3+3 pathwaypsychology to doctor of occupational therapy 3+3 pathway, exercise scienceintervention specialist, psychology, or social work as they have clear pathways to the OTD Program.

-If granted undergraduate admission and the following criteria are met, the applicant will be sent a supplemental early assurance application:
+If granted undergraduate admission and the minimal overall GPA of 3.5 or higher on a 4.0 scale requirement is met, the applicant will be sent a supplemental early assurance application.

 The supplemental early assurance application allows high school seniors to provide the reviewers with information regarding extracurricular activities and community service as well as performance in other areas pertinent to granting an invitation to participate in the Early Assurance Program.